dustinpfister/blog_posts/_posts/lodash_nth.md

 ### 1.4 - The lodash clamp method

 There is a lodash clamp method that can be used to clamp a number to a given range.
 This clamp method can then be used set bounds for index values that might go below zero or above the length of an array minus one.
+This might work in some situations in which this is what I want to happen when index values that are out or range are given, but it is not a situation in which I get th behavior of the lodash nth method in both directions.

 ### 1.5 - Adding a lodash wrap number method